 The second goal we may wish to adopt is to specify what a machine has to be like in order to handle the languages that it does.
-To adopt this stance is to shift the focus of the inquiry away from the languages for their own sake and toward the machines which acquire and use them.
+To adopt this stance is to shift the focus of the inquiry away from the languages for their own sake and toward the machines, which acquire and use them.
 Once we get a reasonable description of the language our machine speaks, we might ask what other languages it could have spoken had it only had the appropriate sorts of interactions with its environment.
-We might discover that languages fall into classes, and some machines handle some classes easily but that there are other classes which the machines don't recognize very easily or maybe can't recognize at all.
+We might discover that languages fall into classes, and some machines handle some classes easily but that there are other classes that the machines don't recognize very easily or maybe can't recognize at all.
 To focus on this sort of thing would be to use the languages as window into the nature of the machines.
-This won't be such a fascinating adventure in the case of our computers, but for humans and their languages, well, it's a different story, as we will see.
+We might say, this kind of machine recognizes such and such kind of languages very easily, but can't manage these other sorts of languages.
+Presumably this would be so because of how the machines are designed, that is to say the nature of their structure before we give them any language at all.
+This maybe won't be such a fascinating adventure in the case of our computers, but for humans and their languages, well, it's a different story, as we will see.

 Returning to our example in (11) above, supposing that the computer's language is infinite, we will only be able to make a reasonable guess at the identity of the language, but that will be good enough for us.
-Also, since the computer itself is finite, the "program" that we propose for it's "mental" computations will have to be finite, since, of course, it is instantiated in the finite computer.
+Also, since the computer itself is finite, the "program" that we propose for its "mental" computations will have to be finite, since, of course, it is instantiated in the finite computer.
 Suppose that we typed in the candidates in (11) and received the responses indicated there, i.e. the computer responds "yes" to a, "no" to b, "yes" to ab, etc. What we do now is write some kind of a flow chart that mimics the computer's responses.
 We'll then take what is sometimes called a "realist" stance (more on this later), and attribute to the machine the properties of our model.